DavisQBio/semester-biology/explorations/E-02-growth-rate-models.md

 > ### Learning Objectives
 >
 > -   Work with growth rate data to explore mathematical growth models.
-> -   Manipulate model parameters to build intuition.
+> -   Manipulate model parameters to build intuition about a biological
+>     system.

 ------------------------------------------------------------------------